IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: IsoDAR Physics That Informs Design Goals

+This analysis uses the $\bar \nu_e$ flux.
+Most of the design choices for the IsoDAR source and the pairing with the LSC were driven by optimizing the sensitivity to this physics.
+In addition to optimizing the detector parameters associated with $E$ and $L$, very high rates are crucial, as it allows for the fine $L/E$ reconstruction that may reveal the signature of new physics.
+The use of the IBD signature, which exhibits coincident flashes, reduces backgrounds to a negligible level, and the measurement is statistics-limited.
+The figure of merit typically used to compare experiments is the capability to resolve the amplitude of disappearance in the simplest case of one additional neutrino (``3+1'').
+At 5$\sigma$, IsoDAR can resolve signals that are well beyond today's best limits across large swaths of parameter space, which far exceeds competing proposals.
+See Ref.~\cite{Arguelles:2022tki} for further context within the broader particle physics program.

+\paragraph{\it Example 2: Production of a new particle coupling to photons---} An entirely new design enables searches for previously unknown particles.
+For an IsoDAR example, consider a new low mass mediator, which we will call ``$X$'', that mixes photons produced in the target and decays to $\bar \nu \nu$, where the $\bar \nu$ is observable through the IBD interaction \cite{alonso_neutrino_2022}.

-Another example of IsoDAR's capability to look for new particles is the ``$X$,'' which is a low mass mediator that would couple to the photons produced in the target~\cite{alonso_neutrino_2022}.
-The $X$ would be a light new particle that decays to $\bar \nu \nu$ and would leave a distinct signature above background in the IBD spectrum.
-Fig.\ref{IsoDARbump} (left) displays resulting signatures for various masses (see color bar) assuming 0.5\% $X$-to-photon production.
+This analysis used the contained monoenergetic photon flux.
+The monoenergetic nature of the flux, hence the total energy of the $X$, leads to distinct peaks in the energy deposited by the $\bar {\nu}_e$ interactions.
+Fig.~\ref{IsoDARbump} (left) displays resulting signatures for various masses (see color bar) assuming 0.5\% $X$-to-photon production.
 The IBD background from $\bar \nu_e$ stemming from $^8$Li decays (gray) constitutes the primary background and has a distinct shape.
-The sensitivity is depicted in Fig.\ref{IsoDARbump} (right), where the blue region is excluded in the case of the SM.
-No existing limits are shown because this search is first-of-its-kind.
-A 17 MeV $X$ particle is consistent with the Atomki anomaly.
+The sensitivity is depicted in Fig.~\ref{IsoDARbump} (right), where the blue region is excluded in the case of the SM.
+No existing limits are shown because this search is a first-of-its-kind.